 NGOs can play a crucial role in alerting States to their obligations, collaborating with States on their programmes where NGOs are better placed to forge links with communities and households, developing alternative models to State models of intervention, and monitoring State activities and their impact.
 Importantly, NGOs can serve as a facilitating link with communities and individuals, and feed information to and from State institutions to citizens.

 NGOs become particularly vital centres of advocacy around women’s interests and rights given State resistance to implementing change.
 This may arise in different contexts from a combination of factors: the ideology of governing parties or rulers, the resources that a State has and how it chooses to distribute them, the people who staff state institutions and their biases and prejudices, their distance from communities and field realities, the size of implementing agencies and so on.
 NGOs offer a viable organisational alternative, particularly where they may be smaller in size, and located within communities.
 NGOs, particularly where staffed or influenced strongly by feminist agendas, can play a particularly effective role in addressing issues of women’s rights and empowerment at local levels, and feeding insights from the field into national and international advocacy.

-There are different ways activists have worked or engaged with governments on CEDAW.
-There is a very wide range of areas that NGOs may be called on to work with governments.
-The participants identified areas where they or other NGOs were involved with government:
+There is a very wide range of areas in which NGOs may be called on to work with governments:

 - Participation in government committees or commissions